-Following consideration of all feedback, a final Housing Strategy will be published before a Planning Proposal is prepared to amend Willoughby Local Environmental Plan 2012 and Willoughby Development Control Plan to give legal effect to changes where required.
+The Willoughby Housing Strategy establishes the strategic direction in planning for sufficient housing to meet our future needs.
+In conjunction with the Local Centres Strategy and Chatswood CBD Strategy a Planning Proposal will be prepared to amend Willoughby Local Environmental Plan 2012 and Willoughby Development Control Plan to give legal effect to changes where required.